Menu

 OTHER CAMPING OPTIONS

 There are three other camping areas at Currawinya.
-Since we’re curious people (and also for future reference should we ever come back here again), we drove around the entire park and had a look at them.
+Since we’re curious people (and also for future reference should we ever come back here), we drove around the entire park and had a look at them.

 In a nutshell, if Corni Paroo was too busy for my liking, I’d head to Pump Hole or Myninya if we were coming from the north.